|

 Bio

-Marie Adorno is the Director of the DNS Program, Interim Director of the PhD in Nursing Program, and is an Assistant Professor of Clinical Nursing at Louisiana State University Health Sciences Center New Orleans School of Nursing.
+Marie Adorno is the Interim Director of the PhD in Nursing Program, and is an Assistant Professor of Clinical Nursing at Louisiana State University Health Sciences Center New Orleans School of Nursing.
 She received her Bachelor of Science in Nursing from Louisiana State University Health Sciences Center.
 She received her Master of Science in Nursing in Parent Child Health from Louisiana State University Health Sciences Center and her Doctor of Philosophy degree in Higher Educational Administration from the University of New Orleans.

 Dr. Adorno is a Clinical Nurse Specialist in Maternal-Child Nursing and is an Advanced Practice Registered Nurse.
 She is certified as a Maternal Newborn Nurse from the National Certification Corporation for the Obstetric, Gynecologic and Neonatal Nursing Specialties.
 She is also certified by the National League for Nursing as a Certified Nurse Educator and is certified as a systematic reviewer for the Joanna Briggs Institute.